telepresenceio/telepresence/docs/discussion/why-telepresence.md

 ### A fast development cycle with Telepresence

-Telepresence works by running your code *locally*, as a normal local process, and then forwarding forwarding requests to/from the remote Kubernetes cluster.
+Telepresence works by running your code *locally*, as a normal local process, and then forwarding requests to/from the Kubernetes cluster.

 <div class="mermaid">
 graph TD